 Corner Sharpness

-Same as with the edge sharpness, they fall out of focus when the focus is set on the center.
-It all comes together by about f4 and f5.6.
+The edge sharpness also falls out of focus when the focus is set on the center.
+It all comes together at about f4 and f5.6.

 Distortion